jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) where required to do so by the Minister, submits a work programme which is approved by the Minister in the same manner, with any necessary modifications, as a work programme is approved under section 43—
 (5AA) The duration of any permit may be extended,—
   (a) if the permit relates to petroleum, to enable the permit holder to complete their decommissioning obligations under subpart 2 of Part 1B:
-  (b) if the permit relates to minerals, to enable the permit holder to complete rehabilitation work.
+  (b) if the permit relates to minerals, to enable the permit holder to complete mine-closure activities and rehabilitation work.
 (5A) A permit that is the subject of an application for an extension of duration under this section or section 35A continues in force until the Minister determines the application.
 (5B) On the granting of a certificate of change in relation to a permit, the chief executive must forward 1 copy of the certificate of change to the permit holder.
 (5C) If the certificate of change is for an extension of land to which a permit relates and that extension of land was granted in respect of Māori land, the chief executive must also forward 1 copy of the certificate to the Registrar of the Māori Land Court.